Southwest posts record revenue despite holiday meltdown - KTVZ

 The strong demand led to higher fares, as passengers paid 10% more to fly each mile on Southwest during the quarter, compared to a year ago, and 12% more than they were paying in the same period of 2019.

-It wasn’t all good news: The lingering impact of massive service problems caused Southwest Airlines to report a first quarter loss, as the airline warned would happen three months ago.
+It wasn’t all good news: The lingering impact of massive service problems caused Southwest Airlines to report a first-quarter loss, as the airline warned would happen three months ago.
 Weak bookings in January and February caused a $325 million hit to revenue in the quarter.
-Southwest posted a loss excluding special items of $163 million 27 cents a share, a bit worse than the 23 cent a share loss forecast by analysts.
+Excluding special items, Southwest posted a loss of $163 million, or 27 cents a share, a bit worse than the 23 cent a share loss forecast by analysts.

+“Travel demand remained strong thus far, but we remain mindful of the uncertain economic environment,” said CEO Bob Jordan, in a midday call with investors.

+That warning, and the bigger-than-forecast loss in the first quarter, sent shares of Southwest down more than 5% in midday trading.

-American Airlines also reported strong demand early Thursday, as it also posted record first-quarter revenue of $12.2 billion.
+American Airlines also reported strong demand early Thursday, posting record first-quarter revenue of $12.2 billion.
 That’s up 37% compared to a year earlier, and 8% from the first three months of pre-pandemic 2019.
 The amount passengers paid to fly each mile on American rose 21% from a year earlier.

 The-CNN-Wire